 While you can do a lot to keep your risk of complications low, there will always be some degree of risk.
 Being able to recognize symptoms will help you know when to ask for help and allow you to get treatment before a potential issue could become more serious.
 Below is a list of pregnancy complications, along with their potential effects and symptoms.

-Anemia is when there aren’t enough healthy red blood cells to move oxygen around the body.
+Anemia during pregnancy is when there aren’t enough healthy red blood cells to move oxygen around the body.
 The lack of oxygen can affect vital organs, and the heart has to work harder to make up for it.
 Symptoms of anemia may include:

 - Pale skin